underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-CLIENT.md

 **Path:** `cyberia-client/` · **Language:** C11/GNU11 → WebAssembly (Emscripten) · **Role:** presentation runtime for Cyberia

-`cyberia-client` is the rendering and interactive runtime for the Cyberia MMO extension on [Underpost Platform](UNDERPOST-PLATFORM.md).
+`cyberia-client` is the rendering and interactive runtime for the Cyberia MMO extension on Underpost Platform.
 It captures input, predicts the local player, reconciles against authoritative snapshots, interpolates remote entities, and renders the world.
 It owns the render policy locally.

 It is **not** a world-simulation authority.
-The authoritative simulation runs on [cyberia-server](CYBERIA-SERVER.md).
-Persistent content and asset metadata come from [engine-cyberia](UNDERPOST-PLATFORM.md) via REST.
+The authoritative simulation runs on `cyberia-server`.
+Persistent content and asset metadata come from `engine-cyberia` via REST.

 ---